SampleEnvironment/SECoP/protocol/issues/035d Partial structs.rst

 Still, only the elements referenced in the datatype are allowed, but we should allow to not have to specify ALL of them.

+To implement this, the datatype descriptor for `struct` should be extended by a list of names (a JSON-array), naming the optional struct elements (as strings).
+SEC-Nodes not supporting this feature will only use the mapping and NOT provide that list of names.
+(Thea may, however, put an empty list there which should be interpreted the same.)
+ECS not knowing about the optionality of struct elements will always transfer everything, so compatibility is not harmed.

 Discussion